 Swiss Isabelle, owner of Monopati residences in Momenvasia, wants her guests to feel at home, and she certainly knows how to make them do so.
-She and her Greek-Canadian husband Chris, a (war) trauma surgeon, found refuge in the Byzantine Kastro of Monemvasia, where they bought a small historical property which Isabelle initially run as a boutique guesthouse, but now rents out as ‘escape residences’.
+Initially she run the historical property as a boutique guesthouse, but she now rents the houses out as ‘escape residences’.
 She welcomes guests who need accommodation for a little longer – two weeks is the minimum rental period – so its perfect not only for relaxing holidays in Greece but also for anyone who wants a wonderful place to spend time during a sabbatical, to write a thesis or to use as an artistic retreat.
 There are two houses, each with two cosy bedrooms and a living room.
 Dark wood floors, beamed and arched ceilings, a blend of old and new furniture and some personal touches create a homey traditional setting with a few little twists.
 You will find collections of books and CDs, properly equipped kitchenettes, and, in the larger of the two houses, a fireplace.
 Outside, each house has its own space to sit out, and guests are also welcome to join Isabelle at her own terrace, which has the best views, for an afternoon drink.

 It is a wonderful experience to stay in the Kastro of Monemvasia, and to have multilingual Isabelle welcome you to your own little house makes it even more special.

 The houses are multi/split-level, and there are some stairs.
 Don't expect luxury, the houses are simply homely and cosy.
 A minimum rental period of two weeks applies, so unfortunately Monopati is not for little weekend escapes.

 1 house for up to 5 persons (2 bedrooms, living room with a fireplace)